Updated June 22, 2020.

 *Some of the links below are Amazon Affiliate links.
 This means that when you click the link to shop with me, you’re supporting my small business at no additional cost to you!

 Rolling is by far the best trick I’ve learned in all my years of packing!
 I read about it in an American Girl Magazine when I was probably 11 or 12, and I’ve been doing it ever since–even in my drawers at home!
 My older brother used to bring his friends into my room to show them my unbelievably organized drawers of rolled up clothes.
 Seriously though, rolling will you save so much space, and you’ll see that your rolled clothes will be less wrinkled than folded clothes.
 This is your step by step rolling tutorial, Quick Whit style.
 Let’s start from the bottom up!

 They may be unmentionable, but you definitely need to pack them!

 Camisoles and Tank Tops

 Do you have something to add about this strategy?
-Comment below and check my Packing page for more packing strategies and sample packing lists!
+Comment below and check my Packing Page for more packing strategies tips, and packing lists!

 13 thoughts on “Packing Strategy 1: Roll with It!”